Sydneysiding

 I woke up with the anticipation of walking Bondi to Coogee beach.
 I am grateful for the wonders of couchsurfing that brought Channah and Qi to my life, the audiovisuals guru and doctor, respectively - simply fantastic company.
 The breathtaking cliffs are a sight to see and the amount of groupers I was able to point out while snorkeling was truly commendable for beaches so close to a big city.
 I am still impressed.

-We went to Surry Hills for fantastic Gelato Messina and at night to Longrain for thai and wine.
+to Surry Hills for fantastic Gelato Messina and at night to Longrain for thai

 We ventured into the museum of modern art; thought provoking and inspiring.